-Walls, roof and floor form the largest area of building envelope.
+Walls, roof and floor form the largest area of the building envelope.
 When designing the insulation for building walls and roof, indoor and outdoor temperatures must be considered.
-In the case of floor, the heat conductivity of soil must be taken into account (heat conductivity varies between different soil types).
-Heat conductivity through the floor structure is usually biggest in corner areas because distance between floor and outside air is smallest.
-(Turner & Doty, 2007)
+In the case of the floor, the heat conductivity of soil must be taken into account, which varies between different soil types.
+Heat conductivity through the floor structure is usually largest in corner areas, because of the distance between the floor and the outside air is the smallest.
+(Turner & Doty 2007)

-Heat transfer through building envelope is greatly affected by the thickness and physical properties of insulation materials.
-Usually, the increasing porosity in materials increases the amount of air in the material (heat conductivity of air is 0,026 W/mK), which leads to decreased heat conductivity.
-(Seppänen, Rakennusten lämmitys, 2001)
+Heat transfer through the building envelope is greatly affected by the thickness and physical properties of insulation materials.
+Usually, increasing porosity in materials increases the amount of air in the material (heat conductivity of air is 0,026 W/mK), which leads to decreased heat conductivity.
+(Seppänen 2001)

-Water content in materials increases the heat transfer substantially.
-First of all, water conducts heat very efficiently and secondly, water conveys heat in the material.
+The water content in materials increases heat transfer substantially.
+First of all, water conducts heat very efficiently and, secondly, water conveys heat in the material.
 This is especially true with porous materials.
-In colder climate, humidity levels in building interiors are often higher than outside.
-Thus, vapor barrier is essential to install.
-Generally, vapor barrier is installed as near as warm building surface as possible.
-(Binggeli, 2003)
+In cold climate, humidity levels in buildings are often higher inside than outside.
+Therefore, it is essential to install a vapor barrier.
+Generally, the vapor barrier is installed as near the warm building surface as possible.
+(Binggeli 2003)

-Other important factors affecting the heat transfer in insulators are temperature and material density.
-Moreover, some gas with high heat resistance can be added in porous materials in order to increase the heat resistance.
-(Seppänen, Rakennusten lämmitys, 2001)
+Further important factors affecting heat transfer in insulators are temperature and material density.
+Gas with high heat resistance can be added to porous materials in order to increase the heat resistance.
+(Seppänen 2001)

-So, different insulation materials have different values of heat conductivity.
 Common insulation materials in buildings include mineral wood, polystyrene, polyurethane, light concrete and wood fiber slabs.
-Factors affecting the decision between insulate materials is done by considering e.g. heat conductivity, price, weight, chemical and mechanical permanence, safety, air tightness, humidity resistance and fire resistance.
-Some general values of heat conductivity of insulators are presented in table 1.
-(Seppänen & Seppänen, Rakennusten sisäilmasto ja LVI-tekniikka., 2004)
+Factors affecting the decision regarding insulating materials are heat conductivity, price, weight, chemical and mechanical permanence, safety, air tightness, humidity resistance and fire resistance.
+Some general values of heat conductivity of insulators are presented in Table I. (Seppänen & Seppänen 2004)